 While it helps if you’ve got some lovely architectural details to work with, the simple chandelier works wonders in this bright and airy space.
 It’s accentuated with lovely curved furniture, and little antique knick knacks.
 It achieves a full look without being cluttered.

 This stylish Parisienne flat room incorporates muted tones like beige and cream, with pops of color from the pillows, throw, and plants.
 It’s crisp, clean, and classic- a perfect balance of french apartment perfection.
 For easy tips on how to recreate this look, visit my guide: 5 Paris Apartment Decor secrets to steal for your home.

 2. Farmhouse Chic Style Interior Design

-The ever popular Farm house design (a la Fixer Upper) can be refined to give off more of a European country look.
-This classic curve motif on the wallpaper adds a pop of pastel blue, and ties in beautiful with the other curved pieces.
+The ever popular Farm house design (a la Fixer Upper) can be refined to give off a European country look.
+The classic motif on the wallpaper adds a pop of pastel blue, and ties in beautifully with the other curved pieces.

-These unique mirrors and the ceiling medallion are the perfect choice for adding vintage character to a dining space.
-We all know a dining space is nothing without some comfy chairs, and this classic shape with a mod burlap finish, makes the space feel elegant yet down to earth.
+These unique mirrors and the ceiling medallion are perfect for adding vintage character to a dining space.
+We all know a dining space is nothing without comfy chairs, and this elegant shape with a burlap finish, makes the space feel elegant yet down to earth.

 3. Relaxed Glam Style Interior Design